WRQM: Sale to WUNC

 In September 1998, the city of Rocky Mount began preparing to construct the library planned for the WRQM studio site.
 While the station was able to find a potential location for a new studio, a studio-to-transmitter link to the transmitter site on Temperance Road could not be set up from the proposed new facilities.
 Furthermore, the station was $135,000 in debt.
-By December, it was apparent that there weren't enough listeners in the area for the station to be viable as a standalone NPR member.
+By December, it was apparent that there were not enough listeners in the area for the station to be viable as a standalone NPR member.
 Friends of Down East Public Radio began weighing two merger offers: one from WTEB (by now calling itself Public Radio East) and one from WUNC.
 The board unanimously selected the WUNC bid.

-WUNC announced its intention to continue to offer local programming on WRQM, though WUNC began programming the station from Chapel Hill on March 24, 1999 under a time-share agreement, with two workers and a handful of local productions continuing in Rocky Mount for the time being.
-However, because of the loss of the former WRQM studios and state contracting policies preventing WUNC from leasing space for a studio in Rocky Mount, WUNC was approved to convert WRQM into a full-time satellite in 2001.
+WUNC announced its intention to continue to offer local programming on WRQM.
+On March 24, 1999, WUNC began programming the station from Chapel Hill under a time-share agreement, with two workers and a handful of local productions continuing in Rocky Mount for the time being.
+However, because of the loss of the former WRQM studios and state contracting policies preventing WUNC from leasing space for a studio in Rocky Mount, WUNC was approved to convert WRQM into a full-time satellite in 2001; since then, the station has been a straight simulcast of WUNC, with its call letters only mentioned during hourly legal IDs.
 The move expanded WUNC's footprint to Greenville, which gets grade B coverage from WRQM; previously, the only source of NPR programming in that city was a translator of WTEB.
-Since 2001, WRQM has been a straight simulcast of WUNC, with its call letters only mentioned during hourly legal IDs.